aiddata/MCC_Lesotho/documents/Lesotho_farmland.md

-## Extracting a time-series water masks using Random Forest - Lesotho
+## Extracting a time-series of farmland at 4 months interval using Random Forest - Lesotho

 In this tutorial, we will map a time series of farmland at 4 months interval using Sentinel-2 dataset from Google Earth Engine.